Vang59/Opiod-Usage/README.md

 ![Population vs Prescription](Images/1/Population%20vs%20Prescription.png)

 * R-squared: 0.76
-* Correlation Coefficiency: 0.87
+* Correlation Coefficient: 0.87
 * pvalue: 6.47
 * The analysis between Population and Prescription count indicates a weak positive relationship between the two variables.
-This means that as the population increase, the number of prescriptions issues also increase.
-However, wit a pvalue of 6.47, we do not have sufficient information to conclude if there is a significant relationship between the two variables.
+This means that as the population increases, the number of prescriptions issues also increases.
+However, with a pvalue of 6.47, we do not have sufficient information to conclude if there is a significant relationship between the two variables.

 ### Relationship between Substance Usage, Risk, and Disorder Rates

 ![Usage vs Risk](Images/2/Usage%20vs%20Risk.png)

 * R-squared: 0.04
-* Correlation Coefficiency: -0.21
+* Correlation Coefficient: -0.21
 * pvalue: 0.15
-* The analysis between Substance Usage Rates and Risk Ratess indicates a negative relationship between the two variables.
+* The analysis between Substance Usage Rates and Risk Rates indicates a negative relationship between the two variables.
 This means that as the usage rates increase, the risk rates decrease.
 However, with a low R-squared value ad a negative correlation coefficient, it is important to consider other factors that may affect the relationship between the two variables.

 ![Usage vs Disorder](Images/2/Usage%20vs%20Disorder.png)

 * R-squared: 0.19
-* Correlation Coefficiency: 0.43
+* Correlation Coefficient: 0.43
 * pvalue: 0.001
 * The analysis between Substance Usage Rates and Disorder Rates indicates a positive relationship between the two variables.
-The R-squared value and correlation coefficient provide valuable insights into the relationship between the two variables, while the pvalue indicates the strengh of the relationship.
+The R-squared value and correlation coefficient provide valuable insights into the relationship between the two variables, while the pvalue indicates the strength of the relationship.

 ![Risk vs Disorder](Images/2/Risk%20vs%20Disorder.png)

 * R-squared: 0.37
-* Correlation Coefficiency: -0.61
+* Correlation Coefficient: -0.61
 * pvalue: 1.87
 * The analysis between Substance Risk Rates and Disorder Rates indicates a weak positive relationship between the two variables.
 However, with a pvalue of 1.87, we do not have sufficient information to conclude if there is a significant relationship between the two variables.